 A Manchester United striker who became a powerful national voice against child poverty, using his platform to force government policy changes.

-Marcus Rashford’s story is one of explosive talent meeting profound social conscience.
-Born and raised in Wythenshawe, Manchester, he rocketed through the United academy, making a stunning senior debut in 2016 where he scored twice.
+Marcus Rashford scored twice on his senior debut for Manchester United in 2016.
+Born and raised in Wythenshawe, Manchester, he rocketed through the United academy.
 His pace and direct style made him a fixture for club and country.
-But Rashford’s legacy was cemented off the pitch.
-Drawing on his own childhood experiences with food insecurity, he launched a high-profile campaign in 2020 to extend free school meals during holidays.
-His open letter to UK parliamentarians, combining personal narrative with stark facts, sparked a public outcry that pushed the government into repeated U-turns, providing meals for millions of children.
-He has since founded a child food poverty task force and a book club to promote literacy, proving that a footballer’s influence can reach far beyond the touchline.
+Drawing on his own childhood experiences with food insecurity, he launched a campaign in 2020 to extend free school meals during holidays.
+His open letter to UK parliamentarians combined personal narrative with stark facts, sparking a public outcry that pushed the government into repeated U-turns, providing meals for millions of children.
+He founded a child food poverty task force and a book club to promote literacy.

 1997–2012